-The Office of Community and Governmental Relations (CGR) represents Pitt in Washington, D.C.
-CGR maintains relationships with federal legislators and their staff, administrative agency personnel, and other departments within the executive branch.
+The Office of Government Relations represents Pitt in Washington, D.C.
+Government relations maintains relationships with federal legislators and their staff, administrative agency personnel, and other departments within the executive branch.
 The office provides these individuals and agencies with meeting opportunities and information about the personnel, programs, and accomplishments of the University and promotes Pitt perspectives and projects with members of Congress.

 Government relations staff monitor and evaluate legislation and regulations to determine any potential impact on the University of Pittsburgh and provides information to faculty, staff, and programs potentially affected by these actions.
 The office develops and implements the federal advocacy strategy on behalf of the University and communicates input from faculty and staff to legislators and administrative agencies.